-The Victorian Curriculum
+The new Victorian Curriculum

 The Victorian Curriculum F-10 is the new curriculum for Victorian schools.
 It is being implemented in all Victorian Government and Catholic schools this year and incorporates the Australian Curriculum but provides Victorian standards and priorities.
-The curriculum is accessed from the Victorian Curriculum F-10 website, (http://victoriancurriculum.vcaa.vic.edu.au/whilst) resources and supporting information is available here.
+The curriculum is accessed from the Victorian Curriculum F-10 website, (http://victoriancurriculum.vcaa.vic.edu.au)

-Digital Technology
+Digital Technologies